ThanGerlek/softwaredesign/instruction/typescript-fundamentals-2/typescript-fundamentals-2.md

 ## Pre-class Preparation

-Read the following from Programming Typescript (available from Safari Books Online from the library's web site):
+Read the following from Programming Typescript (available from O'Reilly Books Online from the library's web site):

 - Chapter 3: All About Types [28 pages]
 - Chapter 4: Functions [stop at the "Polymorphism" section] [10 pages]